teppokoivula/AdminBar/README.md

 the module in order to see that permission.
 Alternatively you can add this permission manually: just provide "adminbar" as the name of the permission (the label doesn't really matter).

+## Themes

+AdminBar comes with a selection of built-in themes.
+You can change the theme via module config, and if you want you can also create a custom theme of your own:

+1. Create directory for your custom theme anywhere under your site directory.
+This directory should contain at least theme.css file, but you can also include theme.js, theme.php, and config.php.

+   *For examples on how theme files work, check out the uikit theme, found from the /themes/uikit/ directory within the AdminBar directory.*

+2. Select "Custom ..." option for theme in module config.
+3. Type into the "Custom theme" text input the path to the directory your custom theme's files are located in.
+This path should be relative to (start from) your site directory.

 ## License

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU